groundhog2k/helm-charts/charts/ghost/README.md

 This chart uses the original [Ghost image from Docker Hub](https://hub.docker.com/_/ghost) to deploy a Ghost blog in Kubernetes.

-It allows fully supports the deployment of the [ARM64v8 image of Ghost](https://hub.docker.com/r/arm64v8/ghost) on a ARM64 based Kubernetes cluster just by exchanging the existing `image.repository` value.
+It fully supports deployment of arm64v8 and amd64 multi-architecture docker image.
+Just set the `nodeSelector` value to `kubernetes.io/arch: arm64` (default is `amd64`)

 ## Prerequisites